procount/pinn/README.md

 - **IP address**      - Shown in window title
 - **CEC key mapping** - Replaced  0 button with PLAY button for greater applicability
 - **BOOT**            - Added BOOT button to boot selection dialog for use with limited TV remotes
-- **Tarball names**   - Allow local tarballs to have a different name to the partition labell
+- **Tarball names     - Allow local tarballs to have a different name to the partition labell
 - **SD Card**         - Recommend 8GB card minimum
 - **SD Card**         - Update SD card requirements
 - **Network**         - Do not continue polling for connectivity during installation
 - **Update**          - Bump kernel and firmware versions

 ### V2.1.3

 - **Translations**    - Added many translations from the community

 ### V2.1.2

 - **Default Boot**    - A default OS can be set in a multi-boot setup for quicker boots.
 - **Bootmenutimout**  - The timeout of the boot selection dialog can be changed.
-- **SHIFT key**       - The PINN interface can be reached using the Left mouse button as well as shift.
+- **SHIFT key**       - The PINN interface can be reached using the Left mouse button or a CEC enabled TV remote key as well as the SHIFT key.

+#### Bugfixes

+- The build dependencies introduced in v2.1.1 have been fixed.

 ### V2.1.1

-- **CEC Support**     - Added CEC support to control PINN with a TV remote
+- **CEC Support**     - Added CEC support for controlling PINN with a TV remote

 ### V2.1

-- **IoTpHAT support** - Updated to match NOOBS v2.1 for IoTpHAT wifi
+- **IoTpHAT support** - Updated to match NOOBS v2.1 to include IoTpHAT wifi

 ### V2.0